What Is Content-as-a-Service (CaaS)? Definition, Characteristics and Use Cases

 What Is Content-as-a-Service (CaaS)?

-👉 Content-as-a-service (CaaS) is a service model which focuses on managing structured content into feeds that other applications and properties can consume.
+Before getting into the details, Content-as-a-service (CaaS) or managed content as a service (MCaaS) is a service model which focuses on managing structured content into feeds that other applications and properties can consume and make use of the content according to particular needs.

 There are several properties essential to Content-as-a-Service solutions.
 These include: